Dear Parishioners,

 conversion.
 Bishops or Cardinals who

 abused others were guilty of evil choices and behavior that would condemn any of us to hell.
+Their actions do not make all of us evil.

-How does this evil behavior
+However, how does this evil behavior

 actually diminish what Christ did for